Short corporate bio and images for clients and PRs

 Chris Middleton (http://chrismiddleton.company) is what used to be called a ‘Renaissance man’, with a successful portfolio career.
-First, he is one of the UK’s leading business/technology journalists and editors, specialising in robotics, AI, and enterprise technology strategy.
-He has appeared on BBC1, ITN, and both national and local radio as a robotics expert.
+First, he is one of the UK’s leading independent business & technology journalists and editors, specialising in robotics, AI, the Internet of Things, Industry 4.0, and enterprise technology strategy.
+He has appeared on BBC1, ITN, Radio 2, Talk Radio, and BBC local radio discussing robots and AI.

-He is editor of InternetofBusiness.com, and former editor of Computing, Computer Business Review, UCInsight, Child Internet Safety, and Professional Outsourcing magazines.
-Chris has also written for The Guardian, The Times, the BBC, Computer Weekly, and Citywire, among many others.
-He founded Strategist magazine, and is a Consulting Editor for diginomica (one million unique visitors) and Computing.
+He is former editor of InternetofBusiness.com, Computing, Computer Business Review, UCInsight, Child Internet Safety, and Professional Outsourcing magazine (which he co-founded, now known as Intelligent Sourcing).
+Chris has also written for The Guardian, The Times, the BBC, Computer Weekly, Blockchain News, I-CIO, and Citywire, among many others.
+He founded Strategist magazine, and is a consulting editor for diginomica (one million unique visitors), Internetofbusiness.com, and Computing.
 Chris has also designed several magazines and websites.
+Private clients include Innovate UK.

 Chris is an experienced public speaker and conference chair/host.
-In 2016, for example, he hosted the Digital Marketing World Forum in London, the Space Innovation Congress (interviewing NASA astronauts and astrophysicists onstage), and other events.
-In 2017, he co-hosted AI and robotics conference ‘Rise of the Machines’ for The Crowd, and gave speeches on AI and robotics at the Sensors Show (NEC Birmingham) and other industry events.
+He has hosted the Digital Marketing World Forum in London, the Space Innovation Congress (interviewing NASA astronauts and astrophysicists), London AI/robotics conference ‘Rise of the Machines’ for The Crowd, and events on blockchain, IoT investment, unified communications, and the cloud.
+He has also given speeches on AI and robotics at the Sensors Show (NEC Birmingham) and other major events.

 For Chris’ full biography and CV, go here.